jfcloutier/karma_agency/notes/agency/beliefs.md

 ## Attempt

-> A relationship expressing a policy executed to achieve a goal
+> The **fact** that the CA executed a policy to achieve a goal.

 e.g. attempted to stop distance getting smaller

 * What
-  * A relationship between a policy and a goal
+  * A relation
-* Expressed as `attempted(policy(Object1), goal(Object2))` where
+* Observed as `attempted(policy(Object1), goal(Object2))` where
   * `Object1` is a unique name created from `sub_goals([Goal, ...])`
   * `Object2` is a unique name created from `intent(belief(Object), Value)` where
     * `Value` is `persist` or `terminate`

 ## About naming of objects in beliefs

-Names of objects are generated in such as way as to be unique to the semantics of an object, such that identical objects will have the same name across CAs.
+Names of objects are generated in such as way as to be unique to the semantics of an object.
+Objects with the same structure and content will have the same name across CAs.